wp-plugins/lexi/readme.txt

 * Add 64 if you want to show the date.
 * Add 128 if you want to paginate the results.
 * Add 256 to not show items title.
+* Add 512 to show content in the reference title (usefull when using 3rd party rollover plugins).
+* Add 1024 to use the internal function to truncate the content to the first complete paragraphs until having 400 letters.
+Only text, no images.
+See the FAQ for other truncate size.

 If you want to use the title given by the RSS, use `[lexi: configuration, rss, max_items]` or `lexiRSS($configuration, $rss, false, $max_items)`.